 Support is available.
 Please visit Student Wellbeing for more information and to access our services, including free and confidential online counselling.

 We are committed to providing a high-quality educational experience, and the University community is working together to ensure you are supported in your studies.
-The quality of your learning will be just as high when you’re studying online, as it is when you join us on campus.
+The quality of your learning is just as high when you’re studying online, as it is when you join us on campus.

-Our academic staff are experienced in online curriculum development and delivery and we have leveraged this expertise to successfully move all possible teaching and learning activities online.
-We will continue to deliver world class education through our online learning environment.
+Our academic staff are experienced in online curriculum development and delivery and we have leveraged this expertise to continue to deliver world class education through our online learning environment.

 Our support services, such as the Library, IT, Student Central and Wellbeing, are accessible online or over the phone.
 For further information about how to access support and what services are available, visit the Student Support web page.

 We are here to support you in any way we can.
-As well as the many support services available, the University is establishing a Student Assistance Fund, including grocery vouchers and some financial support.
+As well as the many support services available, the University has established a Student Assistance Fund, providing vital resources for students in need, including grocery vouchers and some financial support.
 If you need support, please contact the Coronavirus Support Hotline on (02) 9852 5399, Monday to Friday, 9am to 5pm, or email firstname.lastname@example.org.

 Yes.
 You are still required to pay or defer your Student Services and Amenities Fee (SSAF).

 At Western, we know just how vital student services and amenities are for you to make the most of uni life outside the classroom.
-So, while we might be physically apart at the moment, we’ve made sure that many of our on-campus services are still available for you, wherever you are, online.
+Irrespective of your mode of study, there are still a wide range of services and facilities available to you.
 We’ve also invested significantly in supporting you, through the Student Assistance Fund, Western Success student advisors and via online engagement and exam platforms, so you can continue your learning during this challenging time.